-Attributes: Appropriate for First-Year, Social Sciences 222 Contemporary Peoples of Latin America An examination of the life of present-day primitive and peasant peoples of Middle and South America.
+Attributes: ARCH Area B Elective, Appropriate for First-Year, Global Diversity, INST Globaliz & Sustain Course, Social Sciences 220 Fundamentals of Archaeology: Theory and Field Archaeology Ethnography is a unique form of research through which we learn about people's experiences in the world and their own perspectives in their everyday lives.
+Ethnographic research is done in any context, from rural farms, to urban train systems, from medical tourism networks, to nuclear power plants.
+This course examines ethnographic scholarship with attention to the methods of research.
+Students learn about the methods ethnographers employ in their work, how they use them, and the kinds of results those methods yield.
+Examples draw from ethnographic work on diverse topics and in varied contexts throughout the world.
+Students develop brief projects using some of the methods that are examined.
+Prerequisite: 101 Attributes: ANTH Cultural Anth Elective, Global Diversity, Writing in the Discipline 222 Contemporary Peoples of Latin America An examination of the life of present-day primitive and peasant peoples of Middle and South America.
 These societies are seen holistically, and as they relate to urban and state centers.
 This course is cross-listed as LALC 222.
 Offered every other year.
-Attributes: Appropriate for First-Year, ENST Discip Spec (ESDS), INST Latin America Course, Lat Am, Latino, Carib St Elect, Portuguese & Brazilian Studies, Social Sciences 223 Native Peoples of Eastern North America See course description with History 389 listing.

-Attributes: AMST Struct & Instit Elective, ARCH Area B Elective, ENST Discip Spec (ESDS), Social Sciences 225 Human Osteology This course offers an intensive examination of human biological diversity as revealed through the study of human skeletal remains.
+Attributes: ANTH Cultural Anth Elective, Appropriate for First-Year, ENST Discip Spec (ESDS), INST Latin America Course, Lat Am, Latino, Carib St Elect, Portuguese & Brazilian Studies, Social Sciences 225 Human Osteology This course offers an intensive examination of human biological diversity as revealed through the study of human skeletal remains.
 We will focus on techniques used to identify skeletal remains in archaeological, paleontological, and forensic contexts, as well as examining human skeletal responses to environmental stress and human growth and development throughout the life cycle.
 Prerequisite: 100 or 229 or permission of the instructor.
 Offered every other year.
-Attributes: ARCH Area B Elective, Health Studies Elective 229 Principles of Human Variation and Adaptation This course explores anthropological perspectives on modern human biological diversity.
+Attributes: ANTH Biological Anth Elective, ARCH Area B Elective, Health Studies Elective 229 Human Variation and Adaptation This course explores anthropological perspectives on modern human biological diversity.
 We examine genetic variation, biological and cultural responses to environmental stressors, including climate, altitude, nutrition, infectious and chronic diseases, and population growth and demography.
 We use our understanding of human biological diversity to examine the notion that race is a social phenomenon with no true biological meaning.
 Offered every other year.

-Attributes: Appropriate for First-Year, ENST Discip Spec (ESDS), Food Studies Elective, Social Sciences 230 Ethnography of Postcolonial Africa This course is intended as both an introduction to the ethnography of Africa and an examination of postcolonial situations in Africa.
+Attributes: ANTH Biological Anth Elective, Appropriate for First-Year, ENST Discip Spec (ESDS), Food Studies Elective, Social Sciences 230 Ethnography of Postcolonial Africa This course is intended as both an introduction to the ethnography of Africa and an examination of postcolonial situations in Africa.
 We will learn a great deal about the cultural, social, political, and economic diversity of the continent while avoiding the typological thinking that once characterized area studies.
 Through ethnography we will learn about African cultures, their historical contingencies, and their entanglements in various fields of power.
 We will assess the changing influences of pre-colonial traditions, colonialism, postcolonial states, and the global economy.
 Offered every fall.

-Attributes: ARCH Area B Elective, Global Diversity, INST Africa Course, Social Sciences 232 Modern China and Its Diaspora Communities This is a comparative course that examines contemporary Chinese communities in the PRC, as well as Chinese immigrant cultures located in Southeast Asia and the U.S. The focus is on both the structure of these communities and the processes of identity formation and re-imagining the "home" country or "native place" in the midst of considerable flux.
+Attributes: ANTH Cultural Anth Elective, ARCH Area B Elective, Global Diversity, INST Africa Course, Social Sciences 232 Modern China and Its Diaspora Communities This is a comparative course that examines contemporary Chinese communities in the PRC, as well as Chinese immigrant cultures located in Southeast Asia and the U.S. The focus is on both the structure of these communities and the processes of identity formation and re-imagining the "home" country or "native place" in the midst of considerable flux.
 The course explicitly uses comparison to deconstruct staid truths about "the Chinese" and monolithic "Chinese culture."
 Offered every other year.